-OVERDOSE: If overdose is suspected, contact your local poison control center or emergency room immediately.
-US residents can call the US national poison hotline at 1-800-222-1222.
-Canadian residents should call their local poison control center directly.
-Symptoms of overdose may include headache, sweating, shakiness, increased hunger, vision changes, nervousness, tiredness, seizures, loss of consciousness.
+OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
+Canada residents can call a provincial poison control center.
+Symptoms of overdose may include: signs of low blood sugar such as sweating, shakiness, loss of consciousness, fast heartbeat.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Use the pill identifier tool on RxList.